sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_materialization/administration_materialization.md

 ## Materialization in Sigma
 Duration: 20

-Previously we discussed materialization in general and now we will discuss how it is implemented in Sigma.
+Previously we discussed materialization in general and now we will discuss how it is implemented in Sigma, at a high-level.

-In Sigma, materializations allow you to write `Datasets` and `Workbook elements` back to your warehouse as tables.

-Materializations are stored in your warehouse and saved in scratch workspace schema, automatically managed by Sigma.

-**Sigma's query compiler automatically and transparently uses the latest materialization.**

-It is possible to materialize an element that contains multiple grouping levels by select a grouping level to materialize.

 A materialization is created through the act of scheduling a materialization.
 The materialization schedule will impact the data freshness.
 Long running queries that do not display in Sigma can still be materialized.